Aliasgar Basri: 2007 UMNO Sabah Training Bureau Secretary

 In 2007, Aliasgar was appointed as the Secretary of Sabah UMNO Training Bureau (Malay: Setiausaha Biro Latihan UMNO Sabah).

 2007 UMNO Malaysia Training Bureau committee member

 In 2007, Aliasgar was appointed as the UMNO Malaysia Training Bureau committee member (Malay: Ahli Jawatankuasa Biro Latihan UMNO Malaysia).
 During this time, he was involved in conducting more than hundred training courses around Malaysia.

 2010 UMNO Tuaran Division Deputy Chief

 In the 2010 party elections, Aliasgar contested to defend his post the UMNO Tuaran Division Deputy Chief (Malay: Timbalan Ketua Bahagian Tuaran).
 Aliasgar defeated Dato' Rahman Dahlan for the post.

 2013 UMNO Tuaran Division Deputy Chief

 However, in the 2013 party elections, Aliasgar decided not to defend his post and subsequently 'gave way' to Dato' Rahman Dahlan to win the post unopposed.

-Politic Career, WARISAN Politics
+Political career, WARISAN politics

 2020 WARISAN Sulaman Election Candidate

 In the 2020 Sabah state election, Aliasgar Basri was fielded by his party, Sabah Heritage Party or WARISAN in the N12 – Sulaman state seat under the P170 Tuaran parliamentary seat.